konflux-ci/architecture/ADR/0032-decoupling-deployment.md

 - [HAC]: Drop UI features showing the [Environments]: (commit view, Environments pane, etc.)
 - [integration-service]: stop creating a [SEB] for the lowest [Environments].
 - [application-service]: stop generating the gitops repo content in response to [SEBs].
+- [application-service]: stop creating gitops repos.
 - Drop the [Environment], [SnapshotEnvironmentBinding], and [GitOpsDeploymentManagedEnvironment] APIs from the [application-api] repo.
+- Stop deploying the [gitops-service] and decomission the RDS database.

 [renovatebot]: https://github.com/renovatebot/renovate
 [deployment-target-operator]: #